impress-org/givewp/src/Framework/QueryBuilder/README.md

 SELECT * FROM wp_posts LIMIT 10 OFFSET 20
 ```

-## Special methods for working with metadata
+## Special methods for working with meta tables

 Query Builder has a few special methods for abstracting the work with meta tables.

 ### attachMeta

+`attachMeta` is used to include meta table _meta_key_ column values as columns in the `SELECT` statement.

 Under the hood `QueryBuilder::attachMeta` will add join clause for each defined `meta_key` column.
 And each column will be
 added in select statement as well, which means the meta columns will be returned in query result.
 Aliasing meta columns